HansPeterOrding/nflfastr-symfony-bundle/doc/roadmap.md

 This document gives a brief overview of planned features.
 None of the listed features are guaranteed to be developed, but are likely to come.

-If you have ideas or wishes, you can contact me at bjoern.may@gmail.com or create a pullrequest.
+If you have ideas or wishes, you can contact me at [bjoern.may@gmail.com](mailto:bjoern.may@gmail.com) or create a pull request.

 | Working title     | Description                                                                                    | Priority | Status  |
 |-------------------|------------------------------------------------------------------------------------------------|----------|---------|